Our editors carefully select every product we recommend. We may earn a commission from these links. Learn more

 With roughly 71% of the Earth’s surface covered in water and 40% of the Earth’s living population within 62 miles of an ocean, encountering water at some point during our adventures is practically a given.
 And that increases exponentially when you take into account the possibility of rain and/or snow.
 As such, it’s a pretty good idea to stock up on gear that can survive exposure to water.

 Of course, if you’re an ocean-going explorer or you live in a place that suffers frequent spells of inclement weather, you might want to invest in stuff that’s entirely waterproof — like dry bags.
-For reference, dry bags are carriers that can survive being completely submerged underwater without their contents getting even remotely damp.
+For reference, dry bags are carriers that can often survive being completely submerged underwater without their contents getting even remotely damp.
 And while there are plenty of backpacks, duffels, and more that can stave off a bit of moisture, there is a much more select, elite few that can truly weather a complete dunk.
-We’ve rounded up the best of all types on the following list of the best dry bags.
+We’ve tested all types for the following guide to the best dry bags.

 Best Dry Bags Breakdown